Emperor Norton: Declaring himself "Emperor"

 By 1859, Norton had become completely discontented with what he considered the inadequacies of the legal and political structures of the United States.
 In July 1859, he issued a brief manifesto addressed to the "Citizens of the Union".
 It outlined in the broadest terms the national crisis as Norton saw it and suggested the imperative for action to address this crisis at the most basic level.
 The manifesto ran as a paid ad in the San Francisco Daily Evening Bulletin.

 Two months later, on September 17, 1859, Norton hand-delivered the following letter declaring himself "Emperor of these United States" to the offices of the Bulletin:

 At the peremptory request and desire of a large majority of the citizens of these United States, I, Joshua Norton, formerly of Algoa Bay, Cape of Good Hope, and now for the last 9 years and 10 months past of San Francisco, California, declare and proclaim myself Emperor of these United States; and in virtue of the authority thereby in me vested, do hereby order and direct the representatives of the different States of the Union to assemble in Musical Hall, of this city, on the 1st day of February next, then and there to make such alterations in the existing laws of the Union as may ameliorate the evils under which the country is laboring, and thereby cause confidence to exist, both at home and abroad, in our stability and integrity.

 — NORTON I., Emperor of the United States.

 The paper printed the letter in that evening's edition, for humorous effect, and thus began Norton's whimsical 20-year "reign" over the United States.

-Document purporting to be one of Norton's proclamations, as seen on display at the Wells Fargo Museum, San Francisco, in 2008.

 Norton issued numerous decrees on matters of state, including a decree on October 12, 1859, to formally abolish the United States Congress.
 In this same decree, Norton repeated his order that all interested parties assemble at Musical Hall in San Francisco in February 1860 to "remedy the evil complained of."

 In an imperial decree issued in January 1860, Norton summoned the Army to depose the elected officials of the US Congress: